CVE-2025-9532 CVE-2025-9532

 CVE-2025-9532

-During an audit in the i-Educar, I identified a serious Boolean-Based SQL Injection flaw in the id parameter of the /module/RegraAvaliacao/view endpoint.
+While exploring i-Educar, I identified a serious Boolean-Based SQL Injection flaw in the id parameter of the /module/RegraAvaliacao/view?id=[id] endpoint.

 With the help of the tool sqlmap, it was possible to exploit the flaw and extract information directly from the database.